🗺️ How I made the best map of William & MaryPublished on August 3, 2022

 - added most bike parking around campus

-- addes many benches, trash cans around campus
+- added many benches, trash cans, trees around campus

-Much of the edits I made were more technical, taking previously overlapping and haphazard shapes and piecing them together into clearer map elements.
-I've touched just about every path on campus, adjusting relative positions to better match GPS, satellite, and local GIS data.
+A majority of the edits I made were more technical, taking previously overlapping and haphazard shapes and piecing them together into clearer map elements.
+I've touched just about every path on campus, adjusting relative positions to better match GPS data, satellite imagery, and local GIS data.

 Perhaps most importantly, I advocated for William & Mary and the City of Williamsburg to release their data.
 More on that in a bit!

 A few weeks in to this project I walked into the Center for Geospatial Analysis, and asked to borrow a GPS receiver.
 They hooked me up with a very fancy Eos Arrow 100, which allowed me to create my own high-resolution GPS traces of trails around campus.
 I set up my phone to use the receiver's location as a "mock location" at the system level so that all apps would use its precise reading without any fuss.
 SMASH became a favorite app of mine for recording tracks and marking POIs as I marched around campus.
 Many of the traces I recorded are now available for future mappers on OpenStreetMap.